mrkamel/search_cop/README.md

 What is happening here?
 Well, we specified `all` as an alias that consists of `author` and `title`.
-As we, in addition, specified `all` to be a fulltext attribute, AttrSearchable assumes there is a compound fulltext index present on `author` and `title`, such that the query is optimized accordingly.
-Finally, we specified `all` to be the default attribute to search in, such that AttrSearchable can ignore other attributes, like e.g. `stock`, as long as they are not specified within queries directly (like for `stock > 0`).
+As we, in addition, specified `all` to be a fulltext attribute, SearchCop assumes there is a compound fulltext index present on `author` and `title`, such that the query is optimized accordingly.
+Finally, we specified `all` to be the default attribute to search in, such that SearchCop can ignore other attributes, like e.g. `stock`, as long as they are not specified within queries directly (like for `stock > 0`).

-Other queries will be optimized in a similar way, such that AttrSearchable tries to minimize the fultext constraints within a query, namely `MATCH() AGAINST()` for MySQL and `to_tsvector() @@ to_tsquery()` for PostgreSQL.
+Other queries will be optimized in a similar way, such that SearchCop tries to minimize the fultext constraints within a query, namely `MATCH() AGAINST()` for MySQL and `to_tsvector() @@ to_tsquery()` for PostgreSQL.